Emma926/BayesSuite/README.md

 If getting publickey issues when running ``git submodule update``, you need to [generate a new SSH key and add it to the ssh-agent](https://help.github.com/en/enterprise/2.16/user/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and [add the new SSH key to your GitHub account](https://help.github.com/en/enterprise/2.16/user/articles/adding-a-new-ssh-key-to-your-github-account).

 ## Licensing
 All of the example models are copyrighted by their author(s).
-The scripts in this repository is under Apache License 2.0.
+The scripts in this repository are under Apache License 2.0.

 Yu (Emma) Wang